Top Industries With the Most Job Losses

 Building a career is challenging enough in the best of circumstances, but working in an industry that is in decline and losing jobs can make it even harder to advance.
 If you are just starting out in the work world or looking for a career change, take the time to see which industries have better - and worse - potential than others.
 Employment in a growth industry will provide more opportunities for promotion and job change during your career.

 While some United States' industries are expanding (with strong projections for employment gains), others are in decline.
 Shrinking industries traditionally hire fewer new workers and pay workers less than those in similar roles in thriving industries.
+Growth also varies by location.
+Some states have a much stronger jobs outlook than others.

 Even if you land a job in a contracting industry, layoffs will be more common, there will be fewer job opportunities, and job security will be much harder to come by.
 Therefore it makes sense to factor in the prospective growth, stagnation or decline of a given industry as you target your job search.
 For example, if you are interested in advertising sales, why not target leading online enterprises as opposed to print magazines?